 The 590 is a lot quieter than my old electric sprayer painter that used a piston and plunger for pressure.
 These new Flexio sprayers use a turbine motor that spins at extreme RPMs to deliver a high volume of low-pressure air, hence the name HVLP paint sprayer.

-The main difference between these two electric paint sprayers is that the 570 has a 2 speed setting for paint (high and low).
+The main difference between these two electric paint sprayers is that the 570 has a 2-speed setting for paint (high and low).
 The 590 has a more advanced system to get the perfect setting for pressure at the nozzle.
 This means that you can achieve the perfect pressure for the thickness of the paint.
-If its thick paint, just dial up the setting to max.
-If its thinner just dial it back down until it stops spluttering and over-spraying.
+If it’s thick paint, just dial up the setting to max.
+If it’s thinner polyurethane just dial it back down until it stops spluttering and over-spraying.

 I have used this HVLP paint sprayer with water-based paints as well as oil-based paints.
 The only difference will be the cleaning process.
-Oil-based paints will need minerals spirits to clean out the sprayer parts.
-Don’t forget to flush out with water afterward.
+Oil-based paints will need mineral spirits to clean out the sprayer parts.
+Don’t forget to flush it out with water afterward.

-It is a fairly bulky unit and with a full can of paint, it starts to get heavy but its surprisingly well balanced.
-Even my kids had a go and it was a fun afternoon taking it in turns on painting the side of the pinewood cabin.
+It is a fairly bulky unit and with a full can of paint, it starts to get heavy but it’s surprisingly well balanced.
+Even my kids had a go and it was a fun afternoon taking in turns painting the side of the pinewood cabin.
 The trigger is a little forward so small children will have to use 2 hands.

 The main difference is the fine volume air adjustment on the Wagner 590 Flexio.
 This makes using different types of paint and stains more efficient with less overspray.
 It’s totally adjustable in fine increments.